abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Functional composition connect](morphism_general.svg)

-For example, if we again take the relationship between a person and his father as a function, with the set of all people in the world as an input, and the set of all people that have children as its output, then each person whom my father is related to is automatically my relative - my father's father is my grandfather, my father's wife is my mother and so on.
+For example, if we again take the relationship between a person and his father as a function, with the set of all people in the world as source, and the set of all people that have children as its target, then each person whom my father is related to is automatically my relative - my father's father is my grandfather, my father's wife is my mother and so on.

 Isomorphisms
 ===